writing advice 16

 David heard a click of a safety coming off.

-"Bill, you can't—not to our own—"
+"Bill, you can'tnot to Da"

 "SHADDUP!"

-A faint "Damn" beside him; Teresa was slipping her Beretta from her pocket.
+A faint "damn" beside him; Teresa was slipping her Beretta from her pocket.

 Would you keep reading?